The Pultrusion Report | Tencom

-As technology evolves, many industries require specific parts with properties that can't be matched by traditional materials (e.g., steel, aluminum, wood.)
+As technology evolves, many industries require parts with properties that traditional materials can't match (e.g., steel, aluminum, wood).
 Many verticals need options that are both durable and lightweight to meet fast-evolving and unique requirements.

 Pultruded fiberglass has been used for many years in various industries.
 Today, it's an indispensable part of the global manufacturing economy and the material of choice for verticals such as construction and utility.